Astromine/am-deny-hosts/README.md

 One of the most annoying consequences of operating a public server on the internet is the amount of SSH attacks it will experience.
 You simply have to view your /var/log/auth.log to see what we mean.
 Since your server is publicly available you cannot prevent these attacks.
 What you can do is block them.

 There are a few methods to block IP addresses from accessing your server.
-These include [Fail2Ban](https://www.fail2ban.org), [DenyHosts](http://denyhosts.sourceforge.net/), [IPTables](https://en.wikipedia.org/wiki/Iptables), and others.
-The problem with these solutions is that they may be resource intensive and difficult to setup.
+These include [Fail2Ban](https://www.fail2ban.org), [DenyHosts](http://denyhosts.sourceforge.net/), or [IPTables](https://en.wikipedia.org/wiki/Iptables).
+While these solutions can be effective, they may be resource intensive or difficult to setup.

 The am-deny-hosts application attempts to provide a simple, reliable, and easy to setup solution that can effectively reduce the risk that your server will be compromised by SSH attacks.
 This solution is also intended to minimize the resource utilization on your server and allow it to perform its function without wasting CPU cycles analysing your /var/log/auth.log file.